NUBIC/surveyor/README.md

     rake surveyor FILE=surveys/kitchen_sink_survey.rb APPEND=true

 The rake tasks above generate surveys in our custom survey DSL (which is a great format for end users and stakeholders to use).
-After you have run them start up your app:
+After you have run them start up your app and go to:

-    script/rails server

-(or however you normally start your app) and goto:

     http://localhost:3000/surveys

 Try taking the survey and compare it to the contents of the DSL file kitchen\_sink\_survey.rb.
 See how each type of DSL question maps to the resulting rendered view of the question.

-# Configuration

-- your own relative root for surveys ('/' is not recommended as any path will be interpreted as a survey name)

 # Customizing surveyor